-KHRC highly recommends the owner/agent provide the electronic means for the applicant to fill out the KTIC (except for the income and asset charts under Sections E and F that owners or their agents will fill in once the verifications are returned from third party sources).
+KHRC highly recommends the completion of the KTIC be a joint process between the owner/agent and the applicant/household.
+The form can be handwritten or completed electronically.
+The income and asset charts under Sections E and F must be completed by owners or their agents once the verifications are returned from third party sources.
 At that time, the applicant(s) and management will review and sign the KTIC.

 KHRC discourages the practice of many owner/agents who believe the application and KTIC should match entry for entry.
 KHRC will note differences since applicants normally do not carry specific information on their current income and assets.
 Large discrepancies and missing income and asset information could be questioned.
+The KTIC should not be included as pages of the application.
+Again, completing the TIC should be a joint process.
+Questions to complete the form should be asked by the owner/agent such as an interview so any necessary clarifying questions can be asked during the process.

-The "effective date" is the date the tenant is expected to occupy the unit.
-Owners should check the "initial certification" box and type/write in the "effective date" of the certification (KTIC page
+The "effective date" is the date the tenant will take possession of the unit.
+Owners should check the "initial certification" box and type/write in the "effective date" of the certification (KTIC) page

 1. KHRC recommends the initial KTIC should be signed by the parties no more than five (5) days prior to its' effective date.
-Verifications cannot be over 240 days old and cannot be accepted more than 120 days from the date of receipt and of the "effective move in, recertification or student update date."
+Verifications cannot be over 240 days old and cannot be received by owners and managers more than 120 days prior to the "effective move in, recertification or student update date."
+KHRC recommends date stamping verifications upon receipt.